 • Add a sheer and full Petticoat to provide the right amount of ‘fluff’ to the skirt.

 • Add one white halter blouse – sort of like a dickie.
 It’s best to secure the bottom of the blouse under bottom of your bra so it stays in place.
 The halter blouse comes in all shapes and sexiness – the amount of cleavage you want to show is your choice.

 • Next step into the dress and zip it up to the waist and then take a deep breath and tighten the buttons or corset-like ribbon around your rib cage.
 It is tight, but it sort of made me feel like I had to have good posture…as it’s impossible to slouch in a proper fitting dirndl.
 The dress is actually one piece which makes is easy to put on.

 • Add an optional cotton sweater or jacket if it’s chilly.

 • Then for the finale, add the apron over the top of the dress and tie at the waist.
 But don’t take the tying lightly – rumor has it that there is special meaning to how your apron is tied.
 If you tie the bow on the right, that indicates you are a married woman, on the left means you are single and open to a little flirting.
 It’s unclear if this is really a historic tradition, but it is a popular tradition today that is followed.

-In the end…I was won over by the traditional outfit.
+In the end…I was won over by this traditional outfit of Oktoberfest.
 It was comfortable, fun to wear, forced me to have great posture, was flattering, made my boobs look big, and yes, I even loved the apron.
 I’m not sure I would buy one to simply wear around New York City, but I would get one for attending Oktoberfest for sure.